walkercraig/walkercraig/_posts/2019/2019-12-24-i-am-afraid.md

 My fate has been writ

-The magic Prophets promise I am not destined to see
+I am afraid the magic Prophets promise I am not destined to see

-For here in your eyes shine the stars meant for me
+But I am comforted, for here in your eyes shine the stars meant for me

 <br/>